Democrats embrace hardball judicial nomination tactics GOP adopted under Trump – KION546

 “But my concerns and concerns of my Democratic colleagues were ignored.
 Republicans chose to abandon the senatorial courtesy,” Durbin said.
 “My colleagues across the aisle, I think, would be hard-pressed now to demand that Senate Democrats reinstate this practice.”

-Even a Republican on the committee acknowledged that the stage for Wednesday’s disagreement over Mathis had been set by how judicial nominations worked under Trump.
+A Republican on the committee acknowledged Democrats’ perspective that the stage for Wednesday’s disagreement over Mathis had been set by how judicial nominations worked under Trump.

-“We did it the other way under Republican administration,” said Sen. John Kennedy of Louisiana.
-“To change right now would be perceived as unfair to this administration.”
+“I see [Democrats’] point: ‘We did it the other way under Republican administration.
+To change right now would be perceived as unfair to this administration,'” Louisiana Sen. John Kennedy said.
+He said that Blackburn’s opinion wasn’t valued by the White House, but “I can’t honestly say that didn’t happen under the last administration.”
+Still, he called on the committee to “find a neutral way” for home state senators to have more of a say in appeal court nominations going forward.

 A turn away from Senate norms